percona/percona-xtradb-cluster/doc/source/overview.rst

 +--------+-----------+---------------+

-.. note:: Avoid creating a cluster with two or any even number of nodes, because this can lead to *split brain*.
+.. note:: Avoid creating a cluster with two or any even number of nodes, because this can lead to a *split brain*.
    For more information, see :ref:`failover`.

 The following procedure provides an overview